dbuonomo/community-store-import/README.md

 * Empty rows are skipped.
 * Image import is not supported, but a default image can be selected prior to import.

+# Compatibility

+Tested with the following version of Community Store:

+*v1.3.3
+*v1.4.2

 # Column Headings
 The first row of the CSV file must contain column headings.
 Column headings must be named as follows: